catlinman/love2dfluid/README.md

 ## Implemention ##

 To add the fluid framework to your Love2d project all you have to do is to insert the fluidsystem.lua file into your projects root folder.
-From there you will have to add `require(fluidsystem)` to the start of your main.lua file.
+From there you will have to add `require("fluidsystem")` to the start of your main.lua file.
 Creating new fluid systems is quite simple.
 The module allows developers to easily create new systems by calling `fluidsystem.new()`.
 More information on the parameters of the function will be added soon.
 As of now, calling the function also returns a reference to the newly created fluid system which you can use to modify it to your liking.

 ## Collaborators ##